carlocolantuoni/NeocortexDevelopment_Sonthalia2024/exprs.IN_NeMO.OUT.md

 ### 2.1 Expression matrix
 The expression matrix stores the processed count data, formatted as genes × cells/samples (i.e., rows represent gene names, columns represent sample or cell identifiers).

-Unlike the `Counts.IN.SeuratDimRedNeMO.OUT.R function`, the `Counts.IN.SeuratDimRedNeMO.OUT.TRIM.R` function does not include a built-in normalization argument for raw datasets.
+The `exprs.IN_NeMO.OUT.R` function does not include a built-in normalization argument for raw datasets.
 Therefore, it is essential to ensure that your dataset has already been fully processed before extracting and providing the expression matrix as input.

 Here, we demonstrate two commonly encountered examples for scRNA-seq and BulkRNA-seq, respectively.
 - scRNA-seq: If your dataset has been processed in Seurat and saved as a Seurat object, the normalized count matrix stored in the assay’s "data" slot is already formatted as genes × cells (depending on what version of Seurat you used).